pniedzielski/cipra/doc/tutorial.md

 construct again, and we'll have leaked an exception.

 `cipra` provides a function template specifically to test constructors.
-To turn it on, be sure you define the preprocessor symbol `CIPRA_USE_VARIADIC_TEMPLATES` before including `cipra.h`.
 The function template, called `new_ok`, has the following signature:

 ~~~{.cpp}
 template<typename T, typename... argsT> T new_ok(argsT&&... args);